idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 > **Note:** Add both the server and client folder for every system (e.g. `ServerSkills` + `ClientSkills`, `ServerShopTest` + `ClientShopTest`).

 `RemoteDistance` controls how far away clients receive `FireCloseClients` replication (default: `650` studs).

+`HashingEnabled`, `CharacterHashingEnabled`, and `LagCompensationEnabled` control the optimizations described above — all default to `true`.

+> Get the current `Configuration.lua` (with these fields already present) from **Releases**, then add your own folder paths on top of it.
+Don't hand-merge an old `Configuration.lua` with a new `Packets.lua` — grab both together.

 ---